elliotdwilliams/pymarc-scripts/README.md

 **7. subject_values_uniq.py** - Similar to subject_codes_values, but it deduplicates subjects so outputs a list of unique subjects for a given subject code.

+**8. subject_codes_identifiers.py** - Again, similar to the other subject scripts, but this one returns all 001 fields (MMS ID) where a given subject codes appears in the record.

-**8. mmsid_export.py** - Exports a plain list of all MMS IDs in a given set of MARC records.
+**9. mmsid_export.py** - Exports a plain list of all MMS IDs in a given set of MARC records.
 Useful for getting a list of MMS IDs to paste into Alma Analytics.

 Some scripts accept input and output files as command line arguments, and others have filenames encoded as variables.